mui/toolpad/docs/data/toolpad/connecting-to-datasources/connections.md

 ![Connection function](/static/toolpad/connection-function-1.png)

-We can define secrets (key/value) that we can later access in the function datasource query:
+You can define secrets (key/value) that can later be access in the function datasource query:

 ![Connection function](/static/toolpad/connection-function-2.png)